 There is a coin-operated laundromat available for the tenants.

 Renting an apartment or room

-Security deposit: If a student rents an apartment, under Iowa law a landlord is allowed to charge a security deposit, usually one month’s rent, though it could be up to two months.
-That money is kept by the landlord to cover the cost of any repairs to damage beyond ordinary use tenants or guests may cause to the apartment.
+Security deposit: If a student rents an apartment, under Iowa law, a landlord is allowed to charge a security deposit, usually one month’s rent, though it could be up to two months.
+The landlord keeps that money to cover the cost of any repairs to damage to the apartment beyond ordinary use caused by tenants or guests.
 If there is no damage, that money will be returned to the tenant at the end of the lease.
 If you pay a security deposit, make sure you get a receipt for the amount.

 Subleases: If the original tenant of an apartment has to leave before the end of the lease, someone else may take over the lease.
 This is called a sublease.
 The terms of a sublease are almost always defined in the original lease agreement.
 Usually, the new tenant will sign a new lease and the original tenant has no further responsibilities.
 However, to sublet an apartment the landlord always has to give permission.
 To make sure that the landlord has done so before you move in, you should get the consent in writing or hear from the original landlord directly.